mrkmg/phpevents/README.md

 1. Include events.php
 2. Put "use EventTemplate;" in each class you wish to enable events on
 3. Define event types via one or both of the following
-    - Set Event Types via the property _event_default_types, which should be an arra of strings for each event type, ~~currently this will only work if you do not define __construct for that class.
-I am looking to find a way around this.~~
+    - Set Event Types via the property _event_default_types, which should be an array of strings for each event type.
+You can set the class type as well, see the "extendedEventClass" Example
-    - Somewhere in the class methods (usually __construct()), set the available event types with the private method _event_set_type()
+    - Somewhere in the class methods (usually __construct()), set the available event types with the private method _event_set_type().
+The same as above, see the "extendedEventClass" Example
 4. Bind functions to events via one or both of following
     - Bind functions to the objects event via the public method bind(), can be used in the __construct() method.
     - If you used _event_default_types, you can use _event_default_binds. _event_default_binds automatically binds events to internal methods of the class.
 The structure of the property is array('event_name'=>array('method1','method2'))